Intentional Rest -

 If you would like to come on a yoga nidra journey with me and experience it for yourself there is an amazing yoga nidra - deep relaxation video included in my online course - Aroha Nui Yoga for Calm - available here

-The beauty of this is that you can do my Deep Relaxation at anytime without having to go through the whole programme first.
+The beauty of Yoga for Calm is that you can do my Deep Relaxation at anytime without having to go through the whole programme first.

-I highly recommend you try this practice as often as you can if you are feeling burnt out or close to it, or at least once a week as a part of your wellness/ self care routine.
+I highly recommend you try this practice as often as you can if you are feeling burnt out or stressed, or at least once a week as a part of your wellness/ self care routine for maintenance.